-The strategy is the result of codesign with local people, land managers, and other key partners to develop a 100 year plan.
+The strategy is the result of co-design with local people, land managers, and other key partners to develop a 100 year plan.
 In it we recognise the importance of trees and woodlands in this special area, particularly our rainforests, and we are keen to ensure that they are protected and managed sustainably.
 From the outcomes of our conversations, it is clear that there is a need to protect, improve and expand our trees and woodlands for current and future generations.
 Our ambition is to connect people from all walks of life with trees in this special landscape, so they can enjoy the many benefits they provide.

 A plan for action for trees and woodlands at local and national park level is crucial to achieving this ambition for Eryri National Park.
-It is with this in mind that we will support the co-design of the accompanying action plan, where everyone can sign up to the guiding principles and commit to taking realistic steps to play their part in implementing the strategy.
+It was with this in mind that we codesigned the supplementary action plan, so that everyone could sign up to the guiding principles and commit to taking realistic steps to play their part in implementing the strategy.

-We are very pleased to have developed this strategy alongside local and national knowledge and expertise, and look forward to continuing to have meaningful conversations to develop the Action Plan as it is codesigned with the people of Eryri National Park.
+We are very pleased to have developed this strategy alongside local and national knowledge and expertise.
+We look forward to working with partners, individuals and the local communities of Eryri to achieve the vision and ensure a prosperous future for trees and woodlands in the National Park for the benefit of future generations.